jfrogren/portfolio-arkivet/content/post/210321-structuring-the-work-with-study-II.md

 7. **Edit Table 2 and 3.** :x: <br> An alternative to the current presentation of data in Tables 2 and 3 would instead be to present, for example, level of education in a way that describes that “Among those who are willing, how many have elementary school as their highest education level, high school,etc.?”
 The way in which it is best to present the result in this case is connected with how I intend to conduct the discussion and which result then best illustrates the arguments I wish to present.

+*As for now, I decided to wait with this and keep it as it it.*

 8. **Edit Table 4.** :white_check_mark: <br> Table 4 was considered redundant and I was asked to remove it.

 9. **Replace Table 5 with figure.** :white_check_mark: <br> Figure 1 was considered good as it was, but I was asked to create a similar figure for the contents of Table 5 and thus replace that table with a figure.

+*Unfortunately, I only found an image of figure 1, and not the original data set upon which it was based.
+I decided to create [the following table](https://lu.app.box.com/file/790579468430) in Excel, did print screen (Cmd-Shift-4) and created the following [image](https://lu.app.box.com/file/790578709278).
+Not perfect, but it will have to do for now.*

 10. **Transform Level of education variable** :white_check_mark: <br>  When it came to Level of education, SU thought that the number of respondents who had ‘Research education’ was so small that that group could advantageously be incorporated into the category ‘College 3 years or more.

 11. **Make sure response options are correct for Self-rated health & Self-rated economy.** :white_check_mark: <br> Regarding self-rated health, SI and SS pointed out that it was unclear whether the current response options really corresponded to the actual instrument.
 Here I was asked to ensure that this was the case and to use these response options and no others.
 These options were also used for self-rated economy, so even there I needed to ensure they were correctly formulated.

+*I found the answer in the following [article](/pdfs/ware-jr1992.pdf#page=2), referred to in [this article](/pdfs/tomsone2013.pdf#page=3) namely: Poor; Fair; Good; Very good; Excellent*.

 12. **Transform Self-rated health and Self-rated economy variable** :white_check_mark: <br> Transform the five categories related to self-rated health and self-rated economy into three. this would also make the table for the next multivariate logistic regression less extensive and easier to interpret.
 Thus, keeping the middle category intact but merge the first and second, as well as the fourth and fifth was decided as a good way forward.
 SU also emphasized that I need to have the same groups for univariable and multivariable analysis.
 However, for the analysis of awareness and previous active involvement, which will be kept on a descriptive level, I can keep the five categories.